Skip to Main Content

 Screenshot of the "Configure mobile app" page for Microsoft Authenticator

 Switch back to your computer and click Done, then wait for the Checking activation status text to finish loading on your phone.
-When complete, click the Contact me button in the bottom right corner of the webpage.
+When complete, click the Contact me button at bottom-right of the page.

 Screenshot of the "Additional Security Verification" page showing where to click Contact me on computer screen